seznam/ima/docs/tutorial/final-polish.md

 are now being refreshed every 2 seconds.
 But since we **do** want to see something happening, let's build a random post generator real quick.

+### Random generators

 To build our random post generator we'll create several new files.
-Start by creating the `app/mock/TextGenerator.js` file with the following content:
+Start by creating the `app/mock/TextGenerator.js` file with the following contents:

 ```javascript
 const WORDS = [